issxmeddine/Kangaroos/README.md

 The folder *ParticleMCMC* contains our implementation of the different functions used to model the state-space models as well as those used to perform the adaptive PMMH algorithm.
 In the sub-directory *Experiments*, you will find the notebooks that we used to produce our different results.

-# Original work from Knape et al. #
+# Original work from Knape et De Valpine #

 The original R code developed by the authors of the article under scrutiny is also available here, in case you would like to reproduce their results.
+We added some variation to try this code with Model 1 (original code provided for model 2).

 # Bibliography #